 We try to understand how intelligent (wide sense) information processing can arise from the high-dimensional dynamics in nonlinear material substrates, such as brains or the non-digital microchips of the future.

 Understanding, for us, means mathematical modeling.
 Our models should be insightfully descriptive and lend themselves to effective and efficient computing procedures.

 We draw inspiration from partnering with researchers in computational neuroscience, robotics, neuromorphic and optical computing, mathematics and theoretical computer science.
 We are very much engaged in the Interdisciplinary College (IK).

-Teaching.
-Help students to make friends with mathematical abstraction in theoretical computer science and machine learning.
+In our teaching, the big aim is to help students make friends with the majestic powers of mathematical abstraction in theoretical computer science and machine learning.